surveysolutions/docs/content/headquarters/export/data-export-tab/index.md

 The cards are placed in the queue regardless whether the export was requested directly from the web interface, or by submitting the corresponding request via the [Survey Solutions' API](/headquarters/api/survey-solutions-api/).

+If you've chosen export to the cloud storage, authenticate yourself with the corresponding cloud storage provider.
+Note that despite the cloud-to-cloud data transfer is usually faster than direct download, it may still take significant time to complete, especially for large surveys.

 #### Statuses of interviews
 In step 4 the user may select all interviews by not specifying any particular